cotarr/irc-hybrid-client-dev-tools/bruno/README.md

 TESTENV_IRC_SERVERINDEX=0
 ```

-The following test variables added to the .env to specify IRC network related test data.
+Various IRC related data values are required for use in testing.
+These must be specified using environment variables.
+Add the following definitions the the .env file, but substitute different data values as needed for your specific test environment.

 ```bash
 TESTENV_IRC_REGISTERDELAY=5